Everything takes time! (just a short rant)

 May I interest you in these?

-What do you think?
-Do you have any content ideas that “Bob” could use for his website?
+Got any ideas “Bob” could add to his website?
 Comment down below!

 (Comments must adhere to our Code of Conduct and Termination)